ruggeri/tech-notes/randos/automotive/engines/02c-v-twin.md

 **Common Examples**

-- V-Twins are typical of European bikes.
-It's not common on Japanese bikes (which tend to be inline twins), with the exception of Suzuki.
+- V-Twins are not that common in bikes.
-  - Maybe that's because V-Twins are more expensive, and Japanese bikes compete on cost.
+  - Harley-Davidson bikes.
+  - Ducati focuses on V-twins.
+KTM's biggest adventure bikes.
+And Suzuki's V-Stroms.
+  - BMW doesn't make any (they do flat twin), nor does Honda, Kawasaki, or Triumph.
+  - Probably Japan didn't do them because a V-Twin tends to be more expensive (two cylinder heads).
 - Ducati V-twins are 90deg and mounted with one cylinder pointing almost forward; they thus call it L-Twin.
   - They sometimes call this engine "Testastretta 11°"; the 11 refers to